mannmalviya/mannmalviya.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am Mann, a undergrad at UC Santa Cruz studying Computer Science.
+Hi, I'm Mann 👋, a undergrad at UC Santa Cruz studying Computer Science.

 🚧 Site Under Construction